 Crassula ovata is commonly known as the Jade Plant.

-There are a number of hybrids of this plant, and all of them do well in indoor or otherwise protected shady settings.
+There are several varieties of the jade plant, and all of them do well in indoor or otherwise protected shady settings.

 The plants grow fairly slowly and can take a while to become too large for a pot or container.